 Flower mount: Work the following 3 rows where indicated in pattern below.
 This forms a little circle that you will be sewing a flower onto later.

-Left side: Ch 5, puff in 2nd ch from hook, ch 1, puff in top of last puff, ch 4, work flower mount, ch 4, *puff in 2nd ch from hook, ch 1, puff in top of last puff, ch 4, repeat from * until desired length is reached.
-Fasten off, leaving a relatively long tail in case you need to adjust later.
+Ch 5, puff in 2nd ch from hook, ch 1, puff in top of last puff, ch 4, work flower mount, ch 4, *puff in 2nd ch from hook, ch 1, puff in top of last puff, ch 4, repeat from * until desired length is reached.

-Note: For sizing adjustments, feel free to add a few extra chains to the end if needed.
-I made mine about 10.5 inches on each side, from the marker to the end.
+Feel free to add a few extra chains to the end if needed to get the size you want.
+I made mine about 10.5 inches on each side of the drop.

 Rnd 1: With smaller hook, ch 2, 6 sc in 2nd ch from hook, join with sl st in first st.